- SUSTAINABILITY

 - 3rd line of defence – Internal audit provides independent review and objective assurance

-Describe management’s role in assessing and managing climate-related risks and opportunities.
+Describe the Board’s oversight and management’s roles in assessing and managing climate related risks and opportunities.

 Global Reporting Initiative (GRI) 2-12